 Using our Load from Remote interface, you can bring your data into Virtualitics from a SQL database, a URL, or any data source with an ODBC (Open Database Connectivity) driver.

-Click the Remote button under the Datasets section that appears when you open the application or when you return to Spreadsheet View.
+Click the Remote button in the Files section that appears on the left after launching the application and while in Spreadsheet View.
 This will open the Load from Remote window, where you can select one of the three remote connection options from the Load From drop down menu.

 This option allows you to quickly connect to a remote database with standard connection options.